MileHacker Logo

 • Main hub at Trier Hauptbahnhof.

-• Generally works from all day long.
+• Generally operates from all day long.

 • Modern buses generally provide wheelchair access.